New Horizons: Pluto system encounter

 The closest approach of the New Horizons spacecraft to Pluto occurred at 11:49 UTC on July 14, 2015, at a range of 12472 km from the surface and 13658 km from the center of Pluto.
 Telemetry data confirming a successful flyby and a healthy spacecraft was received on Earth from the vicinity of the Pluto system on July 15, 2015, 00:52:37 UTC, after 22 hours of planned radio silence due to the spacecraft being pointed towards the Pluto system.
 Mission managers estimated a one in 10,000 chance that debris could have destroyed the probe or its communication-systems during the flyby, preventing it from sending data to Earth.
-The first details of the encounter were received the next day, but the download of the complete data set through the 2 kbps data downlink took just over 15 months, and analysis of the data continues as of 2021.
+The first details of the encounter were received the next day, but the download of the complete data set through the 2 kbps data downlink took just over 15 months.

 Objectives

 The mission's science objectives were grouped in three distinct priorities.
 The "primary objectives" were required.
 The "secondary objectives" were expected to be met but were not demanded.
 The "tertiary objectives" were desired.
 These objectives could have been skipped in favor of the above objectives.
-An objective to measure any magnetic field of Pluto was dropped, due to mass and budget issues associated with including a magnetometer on the spacecraft.
+An objective to measure any magnetic field of Pluto was dropped, due to mass and the expense associated with including a magnetometer on the spacecraft.
 Instead, SWAP and PEPSSI could indirectly detect magnetic fields around Pluto.